AI compliance readiness assessment,for enterprise rollout approval in 2026.

 Compliance remediation needssequencing, not panic.

 The roadmap below stages enterprise work so the most dangerous regulatory exposure is reduced first, then operationalized.
+Investment figures are illustrative budget scenarios, not vendor quotes.

 Critical remediation